 The investment contract through the pooled separate account is reported at contract value in the financial statements, which represents contributions made to the account, plus earnings on the underlying investments, less participant withdrawals and administrative expenses.
 The earnings are provided by the yield on the investment contract (which is determined by the performance of the underlying investments).
 The interest rates may be reset not more frequently than daily and not less frequently than quarterly.
-The average yield and average crediting interest rates were 3.17% and 2.87%, respectively, based on an annualized rate derived from the daily interest factor applied on December 31, 2011.
+The average yield and average crediting interest rates were 2.13% and 1.83%, respectively, based on an annualized rate derived from the daily interest factor applied on December 31, 2014.
 Interest is credited monthly to the account and is guaranteed to be not less than 0% before any deduction for expenses.

 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
-The investment contract through the pooled separate account has certain restrictions that impact the ability to collect the full contract value; for example, the Plan may not fully withdraw from the account without incurring a penalty, unless the Plan sponsor provides 12 months' advance notice to contract issuer.
+The investment contract through the pooled separate account has certain restrictions that impact the ability to collect the full contract value; for example, the Plan may not fully withdraw from the account without incurring a penalty, unless the Plan sponsor provides 12 months' advance notice to the contract issuer.
 In the event that the investment contract is terminated by the Plan trustee or the Plan, without advance notice, a market adjustment penalty will apply.
 In addition, withdrawals initiated by the Plan sponsor for events including, but not limited to, total or partial plan termination, mergers, spin-offs, lay-offs, early retirement incentive programs, sales or closings, bankruptcy or receivership will be subject to the market rate adjustment to the extent they exceed a predetermined threshold (10% of the Plan's investment in the pooled separate account).
 Any transfers out of the pooled separate account must first go through a non-competing investment option and reside there for at least 90 days before transfer to a competing investment option, such as fixed income funds including but not limited to, guaranteed investment contracts, money market funds, or short-term bonds.
+Additionally, there are no unfunded commitments to the pooled separate account for which the Plan sponsor is liable.
 The Plan sponsor believes that the occurrence of events that would cause the Plan to transact at less than contract value is not probable.
 The contract issuer may not terminate the investment contract at any amount less than contract value.